-(a) To pass the PHYS 201 course, all four labs need to be completed and lab reports handed in time.

-- (b) Attendance at all scheduled labs is required.
-Failure to attend and complete the labs will result in a non-completed course grade at the instructor's discretion.
-If you must miss a lab for legitimate reasons (i.e. illness, etc.), please inform your lab instructor and Prof. Aprelev (aprelev@drexel.edu) as soon as you know.
+- (a) To pass the PHYS 201 course, all four labs need to be completed and lab reports handed in time. - (b) Attendance at all scheduled labs is required.
+If you must miss a lab for a legitimate reason, please inform your lab instructor and Prof. Aprelev (aprelev@drexel.edu) as soon as possible.
 Time is allotted at the end of the quarter for students to make up labs missed for legitimate reasons, and make-up labs will be granted to students at the discretion of the lab director.
-In week none an announcement will be made in lecture with instructions on how to schedule a make-up lab during week nine or ten.
-There are no make-up labs for make-up labs. - (c) Lab grades will be computed as follows:

-(i) Prelabs: 20%
+There will be a SINGLE make-up lab scheduled during week nine or ten.
+Download and carefully read the document What-You-Should-Know-About-PHYS-201-Lab.pdf posted on the course website. - (c) Lab grades will be computed as follows: - (i) Prelabs: 20%